Cosco Capital: Grocery Retail

 The group's flagship retail unit is Puregold Price Club, Inc. Puregold opened its first supermarket in Mandaluyong (Metro Manila) in 1998 and over 25 years has become a leading grocery chain.
 It expanded nationwide via both organic store growth and acquisitions.
 Notably, Puregold acquired S&R Membership Shopping (a US-style warehouse club founded in 2006) in 2012, adding six S&R outlets to its network.
 Puregold also introduced smaller formats (Puregold Jr. in 2008 and Puregold Extra in 2010) to reach different market segments.
 Combined, Puregold and S&R under Cosco's umbrella command one of the largest market shares in Philippine grocery retail.
 The retail business accounted for 70% of total net income in H1 2025.

 Specialty Retail (Office Supplies)

 Office Warehouse, Inc. (founded in 1998) serves business, institutional and educational customers with office and school supplies.
 It operates roughly 87 retail outlets (as of 2023) across Metro Manila and Luzon, including “store-within-a-store” sections in Puregold supermarkets.
 Office Warehouse grew rapidly (16% annual sales growth pre-pandemic) and remains Cosco's specialist retailer for non-food products.

 Wine & Liquor Distribution

 Through its affiliate The Keepers Holdings, Inc., Cosco is the dominant distributor of imported alcoholic and specialty beverages in the Philippines.
-The Keepers wholly owns Montosco, Meritus, Premier Wine & Spirits and Fertuna Distributions – three of the country's main liquor importers.
+The Keepers wholly owns Montosco, Meritus, Premier Wine & Spirits and Fertuna Distributions – four of the country's main liquor importers.
 In 2020 these companies together held about 74% of the market by volume (and 66.9% by retail value) for imported spirits.
 Keepers holds exclusive Philippine distributorships for numerous global wine and liquor brands.